BRL-CAD/ova/VM-user-home-files/README-brlcad-development.txt

 steps above (and using the provided script):

   $ cd ; cd brlcad-build
-  $ ../brlcad-config.sh >& config.log
+  $ time ../brlcad-config.sh >& config.log

 After a successful configure you can start the build:

-  $ make >& build.log
+  $ time make >& build.log

-Note that the configure and build steps in a virtual machine can take a long time (config 10 min 26 sec; build: 3 hr 12 minutes on the Windows host where the VM was built), whereas a native build on a modern, quad-core Debian 64-bit host can be done in seven minutes or less.
+Note that the configure and build steps in a virtual machine can take a long time (config 6 min 2 sec; build: 1 hr 55 minutes on the Windows host where the VM was built), whereas a native build on a modern, quad-core Debian 64-bit host can be done in seven minutes or less.

+If you want to do some tests on the successful build, do the following:

+  $ time make -k regress >& regress.log
+  $ time make -k test >& test.log

+The tests took about 10 min and 1 min each, respectively, on the VM build host.
+Note that there may be errors in either test target (hence the '-k' option to make) due to the fact that the trunk is under continuous development, but the build itself is expected to be successful.

 BRL-CAD Development
 ===================